Induced Minors and Coarse Tree Decompositions

-By linearity of expectation, it follows that the expected value of $\chi_F$ is at most $\ell$.
-Applying union bound over all $F\in\f$ and the Chernoff bound from Theorem \ref{thm:chernoff} to $\chi_F$ for every $F\in\f$, we get :
+By linearity of expectation, combined with the fact that $f \geq 1$, it follows that the expected value of $\chi_F$ is at most $\ell + 1$.
+Applying union bound over all $F\in\f$ and the Chernoff bound from Theorem \ref{thm:chernoff} to $\chi_F$ for every $F\in\f$, we get:

-Hence, with probability at least $\frac{3}{4}$, the sampled multiset has cardinality at least $f \cdot \ell$, consists of induced $A$--$B$ paths in $G$, and satisfies that for every $F \in \f$, at most $6\ell$ of these paths intersect $F$.
+Hence, with probability at least $\frac{3}{4}$, the sampled multiset has cardinality at least $f \cdot \ell$, consists of induced $A$--$B$ paths in $G$, and satisfies that for every $F \in \f$, at most $6(\ell+1)$ of these paths intersect $F$.
 Therefore, there must exist some multiset $\q$ with these properties.
 Finally, observe that $\q$ can only contain upward minimal paths since $\mathcal{D}$ assigns non-zero probability only to them.
-This combined with Lemma~\ref{lem:minimal_paths_are_short}, implies the statement of the theorem. \end{proof}
+This, combined with Lemma~\ref{lem:minimal_paths_are_short}, implies the statement of the theorem. \end{proof}